joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 'p' - really basic pIR setting.
 Just turns the LEDs off as the photodiode picks up radiant heat from your body.
 '0','1','2','3' - Changes ADC channel the device reads, in the case of multiple light sensors.
 '5' - Read differential between A0 and A1 on ADS1115 to reduce noise (e.g. connect A1 to signal ground).
+'6' - Read differential between A2 and A3 on ADS1115
 'D' - toggles ADC debugging (serial only)
 'L' - toggle LED ambient cancellation